dnabb/markdown-filename-sync/README.md

 - `slugify`: Use slug (from [github-slugger](https://github.com/Flet/github-slugger)) as file name.

 `markdown-filename-sync.renameRelatedFiles`: whether or not *related files* (files whose name begins with the same name of the current markdown file) should also be renamed.

-`markdown-filename-sync.relatedFileExtensions` which extensions to consider related to the current file.
+`markdown-filename-sync.relatedFileExtensions`: which extensions to consider related to the current file.

 ## Known Issues